 One thing we’ve noticed over the last few years of haunting nurseries and other stores selling garden supplies is the growing availability of worm castings.
-Big box home and garden stores — even Walmart — now carry the best soil amendment nature provides.
+Big box home and garden stores now carry the best soil amendment nature provides.

 What makes worm castings so great?
 It’s the worm.
 As it digests the organic materials it consumes, it refines them.
-Nutrients, including minerals, are reduced to their most usable form.
+Nutrients, including minerals and trace elements, are reduced to their most usable form.
 The castings have a neutral pH of 7.0.

 The process of making worm castings is commonly known as vermicomposting or vermiculture.
 I have a buddy who calls it “worm ranching.”